Experiencing Life as a Neuroscientist

 A Valuable Step Toward an Advanced Degree

-In addition to providing our graduates with a solid foundation for entrance-level careers, the Neuroscience program is also a popular choice among students who plan to pursue advanced degrees.
+In addition to providing our graduates with a solid foundation for entrance-level careers, the Neuroscience major is also a popular choice among students who plan to pursue advanced degrees.
 Our graduates have been accepted into some of the most prestigious graduate schools in the nation.

 We provide a strong education in the fundamentals and allow students to choose an emphasis in either the biological or the psychological aspects of the field.
 Students with a focus on the biological side of neuroscience are prepared for a variety of careers.